erlingm69/mobile-flashcards/README.md

 Run 'yarn web' to launch the web client.
 Scan the QR code with your Android or iPhone to start in Expo.

+## Test devices

+The project has been tested using Expo on both Android and iPhone